 Coleslaw is a family favorite in our house.
 It’s one of those side dishes that is easy to make and goes great with so many dishes.
 There are so many different coleslaw recipes out there.
-The one my family likes best is this Tri-Color Sweet Coleslaw.
+The one my family likes best is this Tri-Color Sweet Southern Coleslaw Recipe.
 It’s a copycat recipe for Rudy’s coleslaw.
-It combines both green and red cabbage, carrot, mayo, cider vinegar, and cane sugar.
+It combines both green and red cabbage, carrot, mayo, cider vinegar, and a little bit of cane sugar.

-My family loves barbecue.
+My family LOVES, LOVES, LOVES barbecue.
 Actually that’s putting it mildly.
 We LOVE, LOVE, LOVE Barbecue.
 We’ve lived in California, Texas, Oklahoma, and North Carolina.
-So, we have tried all kinds of coleslaw.
-This version is based the coleslaw at Rudy’s BBQ, a regional chain of barbecue joints.
+So, we have tried all kinds of barbecue and different coleslaw recipes.
+This version is a southern coleslaw recipe based on the coleslaw you get at Rudy’s BBQ, a regional chain of barbecue joints.
 Their coleslaw is a sweet slaw with shredded green cabbage and carrot.
-Slaw is great with smoked sausage and brisket, at a picnic or backyard party.
-Here I’ve added this coleslaw to pulled pork and created Carolina Sliders with Coleslaw.
+This southern coleslaw recipe is great with smoked sausage and brisket at a picnic or backyard party, during Sunday supper with Roasted Chicken, or for lunch with a ham and cheese sandwich.
+Here I’ve added this sweet coleslaw to pulled pork and Hawaiian rolls to create Carolina Sliders with Coleslaw.

 You can serve this sweet coleslaw immediately or store it in the refrigerator until ready to use it.
 I like to let it sit for at least 1 hour to let the flavors meld.
 My kids love that the slaw will turn pink if you let it sit overnight.
 Either way, it’s a great side dish using real food ingredients.